aesim-tech/simba-python-examples/26. CSV File Export/readme.md

 ![result](fig/result.png)

-As we can see, the last value of the signal is equal to 379,99V.
+As we can see, the last value of the signal is equal to 379.99 V.

 If we compare this plot with the datas exported into the csv file **Output_voltage.csv** created, you'll observe the same result:

 ![result](fig/result1.png)

-Both output voltages are close to 380V at t=0.2s
+Both output voltages are close to 380V at t = 0.2 s